top of page

 Answer

-When sensory information is not accurately perceived and organized in the brain, it can affect our motor and behavioral responses.
+When sensory information is not accurately perceived and organized in the brain, it can impact our motor and behavioral responses.

 For more information, please refer to the section "Sings of SPD.